gwlucastrig/Tinfour/README.md

 High-Performance 2D Delaunay Triangulation and Related Utilities Written in Java

+** Important Notice**

+The Tinfour project is currently migrating to the Maven build environment.
+This change will make Tinfour more compatible with the Github software distribution and project management procedures and will facilitate the use of Tinfour in a number of major software systems.

+Unfortunately, making the Tinfour code base compliant with the Maven standards involved a one significant and unavoidable change to the Tinfour code base.
+All Java packages that were formerly named "tinfour" are now named "org.tinfour".
+While the names of the Java classes themselves will not change, the containing packages will.
+For example, classes in the package "tinfour.common" will now be stored under the package "org.tinfour.common".
+In order to use the new version of the software libraries, applications code will need to modify their Java import statements.

+During the next few weeks things will be a bit unsettled.
+The code will always be in a working state.
+But some of the documentation and a few web-based links may be temporarily out-of-sync.

+Expect the transition to be complete by mid February, 2019.

 ### Delaunay Triangulation ###
 The Delaunay Triangulation defines an optimal form for organizing unstructured or semi-random